- Premium nano titanium plates

 - Digital display and temperature controls

 - 2-in-1 styler with rounded outer barrel for smooth curls/waves

 Titanium flat irons are some of the best hair straightening tools around.
 Known for their power and efficiency, they’re used by professionals and celebrity stylists around the world to create smooth, shiny, pin-straight hair.

 If you’re looking to get one for yourself, you’re in the right place.
-We’re going over 5 of the best titanium flat irons around today for every budget and hair type.
+We’re going over my picks for the best titanium flat irons around today for every budget and hair type.

-- Hot Tools Professional Radiant Blue Flat Iron
+- Best Mid-Range Iron: Hot Tools Professional Radiant Blue Flat Iron

-- CHI PRO G2 Digital Titanium Infused Ceramic Flat Iron
+- Best Titanium-Infused Flat Iron: CHI PRO G2 Digital Titanium Infused Ceramic Flat Iron

-- FURIDEN 2 in 1 Titanium Straightener and Curling Iron
+- Best 2-in-1: FURIDEN 2-in-1 Titanium Straightener and Curling Iron

 Top 5 Titanium Flat Irons Reviews